dafabulousteach/toy-problems/README.md

 #Submitting your Solutions

-Once you're done, push your changes to GitHub and issue a pull request from your repository's master branch to your hackreactor branch.
+Once you're done, push your changes to GitHub and issue a pull request from your repository's master branch to your Telegraph Academy branch.

 #Updating the Repository

-Every morning, when a new toy problem is added, you'll need to sync your version of the repo with hackreactor's.
+Every morning, when a new toy problem is added, you'll need to sync your version of the repo with Telegraph Academy's.
 Git won't automatically pull in upstream changes for you; it trusts that you'll pull them in as needed.
-Do so by giving Git a reference to hackreactor's version of the repo:
+Do so by giving Git a reference to Telegraph Academy's version of the repo:

-    git remote add upstream https://github.com/hackreactor/2014-09-toy-problems.git
+    git remote add upstream https://github.com/telegraphacademy/2015-06-toy-problems.git

 After you've done that, updating your repo is as simple as running the following: